 Doctoral students in Sports Science specialising in the humanities and social sciences

-Malmö University is an innovative, urban and international institute of higher education, located in the centre of Malmö.
-We have around 1,800 employees and 24,000 students.
-Our research and education are characterised by the role we believe a university should play in an open society — to contribute to sustainability and equality in a scientifically grounded way with external partners and stakeholders.
-Identifying and addressing the challenges of the future are of highest priority.
-Our researchers and students work collaboratively to create, share and spread knowledge in order to understand, explain and develop society — both locally and globally.
+Malmö University is a creative, urbane and international educational institution, located in the heart of Malmö.
+We have about 1,800 employees and 24,000 students.
+Our research and our educational programmes are characterised by the role that the university has in an open society - on a scientific and academic basis and together with other stakeholders, to contribute to achieving a sustainable and equal society.
+Identifying and addressing the challenges of the future is a high priority.
+Our researchers and students want to be where things are happening and to work with others to create, share and spread knowledge, so as to understand, explain and develop society.
+Locally and globally.

 Faculty of Education and Society

 The Faculty of Education and Society is characterised by fresh ideas in the formulation of educational programmes and in its collaboration with schools, local authorities, organisations and business.

 The faculty, which has about 7,500 students and 320 employees, consists of six departments: Children, Youth and Society (BUS), Sport Sciences (IDV), Society, Culture and Identity (SKI), Culture, Languages and Media (KSM), Natural Science, Mathematics and Society (NMS) and School Development and Leadership (SOL).